 Facilities associated with SDPI programs participate in the annual IHS Diabetes Care and Outcomes Audit.
 The Diabetes Audit is the cornerstone of the IHS DDTP diabetes care surveillance system, tracking annual performance on diabetes care and health outcome measures.
 Data collection for the Diabetes Audit follows a standardized protocol to ensure statistical integrity and comparability of measures over time.
 The 2022 Diabetes Audit included a review of 134,070 patient charts at 313 I/T/U health facilities.
 The Diabetes Audit enables IHS and the SDPI programs to monitor and evaluate yearly performance at the local, regional, and national levels, as well as enhance quality improvement capabilities across AI/AN communities.
-These innovative efforts align with Objective 2.1 of the IHS Strategic Plan.
 DDTP provides Diabetes Audit training through online and webinar formats.
 DDTP receives evaluations on all trainings provided to guide improvements for future sessions.